 I combined two of our favorite things for this dish: mustardy lemon chicken for me and roasted potatoes for Tim.
 To up the healthfulness of it, I added a big bag of frozen green beans.

 Because the potatoes take longer to bake, I preheated the oven and prepped them first.
 While they were busy roasting, I moved onto prepping the sauce and the chicken.

 One of my new favorite methods for cooking chicken involves browning it up briefly on the stovetop, making a sauce in the pan and finishing the chicken in the sauce.
 The result is an extremely tender and juicy chicken that requires very little additional fat or oil.

 While the bite-sized chicken chunks were sautéing in a small bit of olive oil, I mixed up the sauce using dijon mustard, fresh lemon juice, fresh garlic, a little chicken stock, and a packet of Italian dressing mix.

-For 1 serving of the chicken, potatoes, and beans, the total came to only 9 points: 6 for the chicken, 3 for the potatoes.
-Green beans are 0 points.
 It made for a warm and filling meal that I could easily make during most of our weeknights.